Take It Outside! Treating ADHD with Exercise

 - Climb a tree.
 Children are natural climbers, but adults who haven’t been up a tree in decades can enjoy it as a serious sport, too.
 The sport climbers at Tree Climbers International (TCI) in Atlanta say that people of any age can climb a tree for a whole-body workout — or just for the fun of it.
 TCI offers professional training on safety and equipment, and the recommendations you’ll find on their Web site, TreeClimbing.com, can also help backyard climbers stay safe.

 Children can try new trees for a greater challenge.
-(Never let them climb too high or step on a branch that isn’t sure to hold their weight.)
+(Never let them climb too high or step on a branch that isn’t sure to support them.)
 For adults, climbing trees is a great muscle workout, and because your whole body is involved, it becomes a cardiovascular challenge, as well.

 - Take your regime outdoors.
 Who says you have to do push-ups or aerobics indoors?
 Almost any muscle or sports-conditioning exercise — including push-ups, squats, sit-ups, and sprints — can be done outside.
 Just find a safe and comfortable surface, like grass.
 Many parks have exercise courses, with pull-up bars and balance beams at intervals along a path to combine jogging with muscle conditioning.
 These courses are enticing for kids and adults alike.

 Another popular park workout: tai chi, the slow-motion martial arts regimen.
 From its martial origins in China, tai chi has evolved into a meditative discipline that stresses relaxation over combat.
-A tai chi instructor may lead a group in moving in unison, like an army of Bruce Lees in slow motion.
+A tai chi instructor may lead a group in moving in unison.
 However, anyone can learn a basic routine and do it alone.
 Most people learn tai chi from videotapes or classes at recreation centers.
 (See PatienceTaiChi.com for more information.)
 Yoga is also good for stress, quick to learn, and perfect for outdoors on pleasant days.